Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * Fontawesome for their use of icons. <a href="https://fontawesome.com/v5.15/icons/envelope?style=solid">Fontawesome</a>
 * README template from code institute and github. <a href="https://github.com/Code-Institute-Solutions/readme-template">Code Institute</a> & <a href="https://guides.github.com/features/mastering-markdown/">Github</a>
 * Google fonts to have custom font specially choosen for this site known as Oswald. <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Google fonts</a>
+* Github for it's use of saving and publishing my code <a href="https://github.com/TjoAlex/constructionconsultant">Github</a>
+* Gitpod for it's use of being able to create the existing code <a href="https://www.gitpod.io/">Gitpod</a>

 # Testing